 When a brand new uniform is on the cards for a business, it can be either an exciting time for both you and your staff, or a daunting one.
-On one hand, you don't want to compromise your vision for your brand and how it's presented to your customers, but on the other hand, you know it's important that your staff feel comfortable and are on board with the change.
+On one hand, you don't want to compromise the vision for your brand and how it's presented to your customers, but on the other hand, it's important that your staff feel comfortable and are on board with the change.

 Here's how to strike the perfect and delicate balance of staff input to achieve the best quality uniform for your team, that everyone is happy with.

+Step 1.
 Consider your non-negotiables

 Uniforms always have a function and a purpose.
 Before you consider making your uniform design process an open-forum, it's useful to firstly figure out its core functions, and what that means in terms of non-negotiables.